zarafjs/pcl/README.md

 ##Usage
 1. After successful installation navigate to /pcl/access/sync.
-2. On the redirected page you can set which prefixes, controllers or actions to include or exclude on the main permissions page.
+2. On the redirected page set which prefixes, controllers or actions to display on the main permissions page.
 3. Finally navigate to /pcl/access/groups to set the required global or specific permissions.